JoeHeflin/name_data/PLAN.md

 ### What are some ways you could test your code to make sure it is giving the correct answer (think beyond just choosing "lucky" parameter values)?
 There are a few specific cases to test:
 * Give a name that doesn't exist in the database.
-* Try unisex names which appear twice in the dataset; once as male adn once as female.
+* Try unisex names which appear twice in the dataset; once as male and once as female.

 ### What kinds of things make the second question harder to test?
 The files seem to be sorted by number of names to searching for a name will be harder to find manually in the data set.